knopsod/short-lnk-boilerplate/readme.md

 # Short Lnk

-This is a link shortener built on meteor an React:
+This is a link shortener built on meteor an React for my new boilerplate.

 ## Authors